nopnop2002/SC16IS752/Arduino & ESP8266/example/I2C_ECHO/README.md

 # Channel baudrate
 You can specify different baudrates for channel A and channel B

-# Sketch of the other side
+# Sketch of the other side using atmega328
 ```
 #include <SoftwareSerial.h>
 SoftwareSerial mySerial(10, 11); // RX, TX